-Normal operation: The window moves as a serial SOS.
-Con long as you hold the switch.
+Normal operation: The window moves as long as you hold the switch.

 To open: Lightly push down the switch.

 To close: Pull up the switch.

 Automatic operation (to open only): Push the switch completely down and then release it.
 The window will fully open.
 To stop the window partway, lightly pull the switch up and then release it.